santoshdahale/BSA/DEEPSEEK.ai.md

 - DeepSeek’s MoE and MLA can be further integrated into BSA for larger-scale experiments, potentially using frameworks like DeepSpeed for distributed training.
 - Test on GPU with `torch.profiler` to verify memory savings and optimize PTX-level kernels for 7-bit ops.

 These implementations leverage DeepSeek’s memory-efficient techniques to enhance BSA, achieving your specified memory reduction targets while maintaining performance.
-Let me know if you’d like to scale this up or test specific components!